Rocky Mountain Way: Live versions

-In 1976, Walsh recorded the song on his You Can't Argue with a Sick Mind album.
+In 1976, Walsh recorded the song on his You Can't Argue with a Sick Mind solo album.

 Walsh played the song frequently while on tour with the Eagles, including the 1977 Hotel California Tour, again in 1979 and later into the first half of 1980's Long Run tour, also being added yet again to the set in the 1994 reunion tour with Eagles.

-In 1985, Walsh joined Australian rock band, The Party Boys, and while touring they recorded a live album, You Need Professional Help, which featured an extended guitar duel between Walsh and Kevin Borich on "Rocky Mountain Way".
+In 1985, Walsh joined Australian rock supergroup, the Party Boys, and while touring they recorded a live album, You Need Professional Help, which featured an extended guitar duel between Walsh and Kevin Borich on "Rocky Mountain Way".

-In 1989, Walsh played an eight-minute version in the Ringo Starr's All Starr Band, starting with a slide arrangement of "Amazing Grace."
+In 1989, Walsh played an eight-minute version in the Ringo Starr's All-Starr Band, starting with a slide arrangement of "Amazing Grace."

-In October 19, 1991 Joe Walsh performed this song with Brian May, Steve Vai, Joe Satriani and Nuno Bettencourt at the Guitar Legends festival in Seville.
+In October 19, 1991 Joe Walsh performed this song with Brian May of Queen, Steve Vai, Joe Satriani and Nuno Bettencourt of Extreme at the Guitar Legends concert in Seville, Spain.

 In 2004 it was sung by Walsh at Crossroads Guitar Festival and along with Eagles on their Farewell I Tour.

 In 2010, "Rocky Mountain Way" was one of three songs played during the encore each night during the Eagles' Long Road Out of Eden Tour.
-The other two songs performed in the encore were "Desperado" and "Take it Easy".
+The other two songs performed in the encore were "Desperado" and "Take It Easy".

 In 2012, "Rocky Mountain Way" was the first of six songs performed live by Walsh in the Joe Walsh episode (episode 60) of Live from Daryl's House, which also includes discussion of the song.

 On May 24, 2016, Walsh performed "Rocky Mountain Way" on the season 10 finale of the NBC reality television singing competition The Voice, along with contestant Laith Al-Saadi.

 Other uses

 The Colorado Rockies Major League Baseball franchise has played the song after every home win at Coors Field since 1995.

-In 1998, ABC Records wanted to use a classic rock song for Monday Night Football that year, so they asked Walsh to rewrite the lyrics to "Rocky Mountain Way" for Denver Broncos quarterback John Elway.
-"Rocky Mountain Elway" was the new title of the song and Walsh appeared in a video that ABC Sports showed on a telecast of Monday Night Football.

 The Denver Broncos currently play the Godsmack cover version of the song during home games at Empower Field at Mile High.

-In 2001 the song was used in the Tony Scott film Spy Game twice - at 19'18" (for 1 minute) to describe actions in the closing days of the Vietnam War, and during final credits in full length.
-In the same year, it was also featured in the David Spade comedy, Joe Dirt.

-The song was a concert staple cover for the Canadian rock band Triumph from 1978-1988.

-The song appears in the 2008 video game Grand Theft Auto IV on the radio station Liberty Rock Radio.